ppolis22/ElementEditor/README.md

 Currently, Element allows users to:
 - Intuitively click to place, remove, and edit voxels
 - Place and configure lights, with shading consiting of shadow mapping and ambient occlusion
-- Export and import scenes as .element files
+- Export and import scenes as .elem files

-The design philosphy so far as been to always favor simplicity - there's not even support for text rendering as a symbol should work just as well.
-As the saying goes:
+The design philosphy so far as been to favor simplicity - the toolset is minimal, the window is intentionally small, and symbols are used in place of text.
 > Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away

 <!--![pagoda2](https://user-images.githubusercontent.com/30415201/199419451-edc70adb-6b1f-42f3-970b-58ebe381b598.png)-->